hands-on-tech/hands-on-tech.github.io/_drafts/kafka-spark-flink-example.markdown

 **Source code is available on [Github](https://github.com/hands-on-tech/kafka-spark-flink-example){:target="_blank"}** with detailed documentation on how to build and run the different software components using Docker.

 # Goal
-The main goal of this sample project is to mimic the streaming communication of nowadays IoT solutions.
-Thus, an infrastructure is required to enable communication between components generating data sent to a centralized infrastructure.
+The main goal of this sample project is to mimic the streaming communication of nowadays large-scale solutions.
+An infrastructure is required to enable communication between components generating data sent to a centralized infrastructure.
 Such data is later consumed by other components with different purposes.
 The "Hello World" example project of such solutions is the Word Count problem, were producers send words to a central back-end and consumers count occurrences of each word.
-In summary, the following actors are involved:
+The following actors are involved:
 1. **Producer sends words** in textual format to **message broker**;
-2. **Message broker** receives messages and **sends them to registered consumers**;
+2. **Message broker** receives messages and **serves them to registered consumers**;
 3. **Consumers** process messages and **count occurrences of each word**.

-The architecture illustrated in the next Figure is proposed to achieve the previously mentioned goal, which contains the following components:
+The following architecture is proposed, which contains the following components:
 - **Producer**: send words to message broker;
 - **Zookeeper**: service for centralized configuration and synchronization of distributed services.
 In this case it is required to install and configure Kafka;
 - **Kafka**: message broker to receive messages from producer and propagate them to consumers